[SERIES NAVIGATION] This is Part 2 of a 2-part study on the biblical Identity of Israel

 Paul describes Israel’s present condition as a “hardening”:

 “Lest you be wise in your own sight, I do not want you to be unaware of this mystery, brothers: a partial hardening has come upon Israel, until the fullness of the Gentiles has come in.”
-(Romans 11:25, ESV)
+(Romans 11:25)

 Notice two critical qualifiers in that sentence: